-The death benefit date is the valuation date we receive sufficient notification of the death of the annuitant(s) and, if applicable, the joint life in accordance with our rules.
+The death benefit date is the valuation date we receive sufficient notification of the death of the annuitant(s) in accordance with our rules.

 7.8 Death Benefit

 We will pay a death benefit on the death of the last annuitant.